opendocsg/slw-judgments-backfill/2014_SGHC_65/report.md

 _Contrac t_ – _Privity of Contrac t_ – _Contrac ts (Rights of Third Parties) Ac t_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 68 of 2014 was dismissed and the appeal in Civil Appeal No 69 of 2014 was allowed by the Court of Appeal on 22 January 2015.
-See [2015] SGCA 3 .]
+See <span class="citation">[2015] SGCA 3</span> .]

-The supplementary judgment to this main judgment is reported at [2014] 3 SLR 164.]
+The supplementary judgment to this main judgment is reported at <span class="citation">[2014] 3 SLR 164</span>.]

 10 April 2014 Judgment reserved.